 Facial trauma refers to any injury to the face, teeth, or inside of the mouth.
-If you experience a facial injury, our oral surgeons may be able to help at our offices in Los Angeles, CA, and Bakersfield, CA. Oral and maxillofacial surgeons, like our surgical staff at Los Angeles Center for Oral & Maxillofacial Surgery, are experts at repairing facial and dental injuries.
+If you experience a facial injury, our oral surgeons may be able to help at our office in Los Angeles, CA. Oral and maxillofacial surgeons, like our surgical staff at Los Angeles Center for Oral & Maxillofacial Surgery, are experts at repairing facial and dental injuries.

 Whether your trauma was the result of a sports injury, an accidental fall, or another incident, it’s important to seek treatment as soon as possible.
 Doing so can prevent future complications.
 If you experience a facial cut, broken tooth, or fractured facial bone, our staff will see you as soon as possible — usually the day you call.
 Oral surgeons undergo years of hospital-based training where they learn to repair facial injuries while preserving the appearance of your face.

 The face is one of the most complicated parts of the body: various muscles, glands, nerves, and structures must work together in perfect harmony for a person to eat, speak, and function normally.
 Oral surgeons are trained to restore both the function and the appearance of your face after an injury.
 Depending on the location and extent of your injury, one or more of the following methods may be used:

 - Soft tissue injuries.
 With soft tissue injuries, such as facial lacerations or intraoral cuts, oral surgeons usually treat the injury with sutures.
 Our surgeons understand the need to prevent scarring, and they can use techniques that hide or minimize any visible scars once your injury heals.